IT3038C/IT3038C.github.io/content/modules/week-1.md

 sidebar_position: 1
 ---

-# Week 1 – Getting Started with your VMs

 ## Introduction

 This lab will get you familiar with the VM Sandbox environment, creating a CentOS VM and a Window VM.